Weekend Images Inc./E+/Getty Images 17 Candy-Inspired Baby Names For Kids Born To Unapologetic Sweet Tooths

 If your love of chocolate runs deep, consider a name that that sounds regal and delicious with Godiva.
 Truly nothing says sweet sophistication like the name for one of the world’s most elegant chocolate companies.
 Or the legendary lady whose hair was her favorite (only?) article of clothing.
 (Maybe stick with the truffles.)

-The name Dulce means "sweet", which makes it a great choice for any candy lover who doesn't have just one favorite type of candy.
+Dulce means "sweet", which makes it a great choice for any candy lover who doesn't have just one favorite type of candy.
 Fun fact: Dulce is diminutive of the Middle Ages name Dulcibella, which is a tempting option as well.
 (Another obvious nickname choice for that one: Bella.)
+12 Cherry

 A fun name with a nod to Cherry Head candies, the name Cherry originates from the red juicy fruit.
 For lovers of all things cherry — cherry gummies, cherry saltwater taffy, cherry Jelly Bellies — what could be better?
 Better yet, when your child goes wild, you can nickname them Cherry Bomb.